Amir Hampel is a professor at New York University Shanghai.

 ethnographic insights from the heart of China

-My work has an impact on conversations about popular culture in China, youth mental health globally, and on future of Chinese medicine.
+My work has an impact on conversations about popular culture in China, youth mental health globally, and on the future of Chinese medicine.
 In addition to engaging with academic networks,

 –